Ethiopis: Origins of the word "Ethiopia"

-Despite Ethiopian traditions claiming a native origin for the country's name, many historians believe the word "Aethiopia" to be of Greek origin.
+Despite Ethiopian traditions claiming a native origin for the country's name, many Western historians disbelieve Ethiopians and instead claim the word "Aethiopia" must be of Western, specifically Greek, origin.
 Greek historian Herodotus used the word to refer to parts of Sub-Saharan Africa that were known to the Greeks at the time, specifically all inhabited land south of Egypt.
 It had also been used as a vague term for dark-skinned peoples since the time of Homer.

-In ancient times, "Ethiopia" often referred to the Kingdom of Kush in modern day Sudan rather than strictly the territory of modern day Ethiopia.
+In ancient times, "Ethiopia" often referred to the Kingdom of Kush in modern-day Sudan rather than strictly the territory of modern-day Ethiopia.
 Herodotus specifically named Meroe as the capital of "Aethiopia".
-He also noted that there had been multiple Ethiopian kings who ruled Egypt, a reference to the Twenty-fifth Dynasty of Egypt, which originated from Kush.
+He also noted that there had been eighteen Ethiopian kings and one Ethiopian queen who ruled Egypt.
 The Egyptian priest Manetho described this dynasty as being made up of "Ethiopian kings".
 When the Hebrew Bible was translated to Greek in c.
 200 B.C. the term "Kush, Kushite" became "Aethiopia, Aethiopians".

-The reason why the territory of modern day Ethiopia today claims this name may be due to the conquest of Meroe by the Axumite empire (located in modern day Ethiopia and Eritrea) in the 4th century A.D., after which the Axumites began referring to themselves as "Ethiopians".
+According to George Hatke, the reason why the territory of modern-day Ethiopia today claims this name may be due to the conquest of Meroe by the Aksumite Empire (located in modern-day Ethiopia and Eritrea) in the 4th century A.D., after which the Axumites began referring to themselves as "Ethiopians".
 This was likely due to the Biblical usage of the word "Ethiopian" and a desire for the newly Christianized Axumites to form a connection with Biblical tradition.

 E. A. Wallis Budge theorised that one of the reasons why the name "Ethiopia" was applied to Abyssinia was because Syrian monks identified Kush and Nubia with Abyssinia when translating the Bible from Greek to Ge'ez.
 Budge further noted that the translators of the Ethiopic Bible from the 5th and 6th centuries had identified Kush with Abyssinia for centuries and that this interpretation was accepted by the modern day people of the region.
 He argued that it was unlikely that the "Ethiopians" mentioned in ancient Greek writings were the Abyssinians, but instead were far more likely to be the Nubians of Meroë.